grahamre/NASA_IotD/README.md

 ### Requirements

-(Graham work) 1.
-The project must have a ListView somewhere to present items.
-Selecting an item from the
-    ListView must show detailed information about the item selected.
+1. The project must have a ListView somewhere to present items.
+Selecting an item from the ListView must show detailed information about the item selected.

 DONE [2.
 The project must have at least 1 progress bar and at least 1 button.]

-3. The project must have at least 1 edit text with appropriate text input method and at least 1 Toast and 1 Snackbar.
+DONE [3.
+The project must have at least 1 edit text with appropriate text input method and at least 1
+    Toast and 1 Snackbar.]

 4. The software must have at least 4 or more activities.
 Your activity must be accessible by selecting a graphical icon from a Toolbar, and NavigationDrawer.
 The top navigation layout should have the Activity’s title, and a version number.

-(Graham work) 5.
+(Ari work) 5.
 The project must use a fragment somewhere in its graphical interface.

 6. Each activity must have a help menu item that displays an AlertDialog with instructions for how to use the interface.